mebusy/notes/dev_notes/AI_CS188.md

 ## Greedy Search

-启发式搜索的一种:

 - Strategy: expand a node that you think is closest to a goal state
     - Heuristic: estimate of distance to nearest goal for each state
     - ![](../imgs/cs188_greedy_search.png)
 - A common case:
     - Best-first takes you straight to the (**wrong**) goal
+    - Greedy Search ignores action cost.
 - Worst-case:
     - like a badly-guided DFS